DrewNaylor/guinget/docs/experimental-options.md

 Defaults to `False`/unchecked.

-## Use 7-Zip

-Checkbox text:
-Use 7-Zip to extract manifests and database
+## Use 7-Zip to extract manifests and database

 Description:
 7-Zip is Copyright (C) Igor Pavlov.<br>